 Croatian nature is open to everybody and offers numerous possibilities for recreation, extreme sports, relaxing, sightseeing, and even pitching a tent to sleep outdoors.
 In addition to the well-known places like Plitvice Lakes National Park or Skradinski Buk in Krka National Park, where more than a million tourists go every year, there are so many other places worth visiting.

-Birdwatchers will enjoy huge wetlands and lakes in eastern Croatia, adventure seekers can ride thrilling whitewater on the Zrmanja, Cetina or other rivers.
+Birdwatchers will enjoy huge wetlands and lakes in eastern Croatia; adventure seekers can ride thrilling whitewater on the Zrmanja, Cetina, or other rivers.

 Seekers of peace and contemplation can enjoy the silence of remote hikes on Velebit Mountain with magnificent views of the Adriatic Sea and its beautiful islands.

-Kopački Rit is a huge Danube floodplain, with more than 17 hectares of reeds, sedges and flooded forests.
-It is home to hundreds of birds, deer, wild boars, otters and all other European wetland species.
+Kopački Rit is a huge Danube floodplain, with more than 17 hectares of reeds, sedges, and flooded forests.
+It is home to hundreds of birds, deer, wild boars, otters, and all other European wetland species.
 Deer rutting in the end of the summer is a truly magnificent display of roaring.

 Plitvice Lakes are unavoidable on any Croatia list.
 Sixteen big lakes and numerous smaller ones continually fed by springs and streams plunging over magnificent waterfalls make this truly the land of the falling lakes.
-Kilometres of earthen and wooden plank paths offer intimate glimpses of the national park.
+Kilometers of earthen and wooden plank paths offer intimate glimpses of the national park.

 Telašćica Nature Park

-Telašćica Nature Park in Dugi Otok Island is a beautiful natural harbour with a very long, indented coastline.
+Telašćica Nature Park in Dugi Otok Island is a beautiful natural harbor with a very long, indented coastline.
 The area is uninhabited and popular among yachters and for day excursions.
 The main attractions are tall cliffs, the huge bay, and saltwater lake Mir.